AlexJSully/SciGrade/docs/index.md

 [SciGrade](https://scigrade.com/) is a client-side web application that allows students and educators to practice and receive feedback on guide RNA (gRNA) design and F1/R1 primer entry for Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR)-based workflows.

 The landing page is [index.html](../index.html), which links to the application runtime page [core/systemrun.html](../core/systemrun.html).
-The runtime page loads the app scripts [core/scripts/runtime.js](../core/scripts/runtime.js) and [core/scripts/crispr_scripts.js](../core/scripts/crispr_scripts.js) and starts the UI flow on page load.
+The runtime page loads [core/scripts/runtime.js](../core/scripts/runtime.js) and [core/scripts/crispr_scripts.js](../core/scripts/crispr_scripts.js) and starts the UI flow on page load.

 ## Documentation Structure